02 Mar Nanny Taxes

 6. Provide Your Nanny With Their W-2

-Complete Form W-2, give it to your nanny by January 31.
+Complete Form W-2, and give it to your nanny by January 31.
 Form W-2 details the wages they earned for the year plus any taxes that have been withheld.
 You’ll also need to file Copy A of Form W-2 and Form W-3 with the Social Security Administration by January 31.

 7. Complete Schedule H